 Is there anything else that consumers should be aware of when seeking a plastic surgeon in Hong Kong?

 We really want more government regulation.
 One of the big problems in Hong Kong is that once you have the MBBS degree (i.e. general medical practitioner degree), you can do what you want.
 You can offer services you may not be fully trained in.
 This is a specific problem in the cosmetic surgery industry as obviously there’s a lot of money involved, especially compared to working for the Hospital Authority.

 What should people look for when choosing a medical beauty procedure provider in Hong Kong?

 Look for a dermatologist or plastic surgeon in Hong Kong to undertake your medical beauty procedures.
-They are trained to a high level to provide these services (please consult The Medical Council of Hong Kong’s specialist registry for a list of registered dermatologists).
+They are trained to a high level to provide these services (please consult The Medical Council of Hong Kong’s specialist registry list of registered dermatologists).

 If you get services at a beauty salon, you may be advised by a doctor but a nurse or someone else may actually do the procedure.
 At a clinic, you are much more likely to have a doctor – dermatologist or plastic surgeon in Hong Kong – conduct your treatment.
 If you have any questions or queries about anything, they should be clarified with the consulting physician before the procedure.

 Providers are trained in each treatment.
 They understand the principles of each treatment so when a new technology comes out, and they may be slightly different, the company selling the machine will train them to use the new machine.
 The company has a vested interest in making sure their machine is used correctly.
 We also have continued medical education requirements so doctors will get together and share their knowledge all the time.

 How to ensure a safe medical beauty procedure in Hong Kong?